radekg/yugabyte-db-go-client/README.md

 # YugabyteDB client for go

 Work in progress.
-Current state: PoC.
+Current state: this can definitely work.

 ## Start YugabyteDB in a container